-Read through your feedback from the group about the presentation you gave.
-Reflect on how it compares to your predictions and what learning you can take forward from this feedback.
+Read through your feedback from the group about the presentation yo วน gave.
+Reflect on how it compares to your predictions and what learning ıg you can take forward from this feedback.

+you can take forward from this reedback.

-The feedback I received from presentation mentioned...
+The feedback I received from presentation mentioned

 How did this match my predictions?

 What did I learn from this exercise?

 My project to complete by the end of the course is: